25prabhu10/notes/docs/Concepts/Web/HTTP_Cookie.md

 ---
 title: HTTP Cookie
-description: Same-Origin Policy is a critical security mechanism that restricts how a document or script loaded by one origin can interact with a resource from another origin.
+description:
 ---

 # HTTP Cookie

-**HTTP cookies** (also called **web cookies**, **Internet cookies**, **browser cookies**, or simply **cookies**) are small blocks of data created by a _web server_ while a user is browsing a website and placed on the user's computer or other device by the user's web browser.
+**HTTP cookies** (also called **web cookies**, **Internet cookies**, **browser cookies**, or simply **cookies**) are small blocks of data created by a _web server_ while a user is browsing a website and placed on the user's computer or other device by the user's web browser

-- Cookies are arbitrary pieces of data, usually chosen and first sent by the web server, and stored on the client computer by the web browser.
+- Cookies are arbitrary pieces of data, usually chosen and first sent by the web server, and stored on the client computer by the web browser

 - Cookies are placed on the device used to access a website, and more than one cookie may be placed on a user's device during a session

 - Cookies are sent with all subsequent requests made to that site

 Introduction: